 Generally speaking, Cairns offers more variety in terms of activities and organised boat trips to the islands and the outer reef.
 However, Port Douglas is a quieter option that is popular with families booking luxury resorts, as well as backpackers who want to spend a bit more time exploring the region.

-More Things to know ABout Port Douglas
+More Things to Know About Port Douglas

 Wrapping up this Port Douglas Travel Guide, here are some last few hints and tips you should know before getting up here!